 Signing a Memorandum of Understanding with the government of Côte d’Ivoire, which underpins our Vision for Change program and commitment to the country’s cocoa industry.

 Through community engagement we aim to create health and prosperity in our communities, a better world for pets and a greener planet.
 These focus areas are aligned with our business needs to create mutual benefits for our company and communities alike.
 Our best programs involve partnering with communities to understand and meet their needs.
 Examples include the Mars Volunteer Program, the PEDIGREE® Adoption Drive, MALTESERS® partnership with Comic Relief in the U.K., and Wrigley’s support for the Foundation for Environmental Education.
-There are many more examples in Associates Making a Difference and Championing Causes.
+There are many more examples in Associates Making a Difference and Cause Marketing.

 We partner and engage with nongovernmental organizations (NGOs) working in areas relevant to our business, using their experience to inform our strategies and our combined expertise to amplify the impacts of our initiatives.
 Examples include:

-Our work with third-party certification programs such as the Rainforest Alliance, UTZ Certified, Fairtrade International, the Marine Stewardship Council and the Roundtable on Sustainable Palm Oil to promote sustainable practices in the production of our raw materials.
+Our work with third-party certification programs such as the Rainforest Alliance, UTZ Certified, Fairtrade International, the Marine Stewardship Council and the Roundtable on Sustainable Palm Oil to promote sustainable practices in the production of our raw materials

-Our involvement in numerous national campaigns promoting responsible chewing gum disposal.
+Our involvement in numerous national campaigns promoting responsible chewing gum disposal

 Our many partnerships around the world for promoting the positive experience of having a pet.